alter5/citygo-backend-nodejs/README.md

 ### Database creation
 The pg-promise library is used as an interface for the PostgreSQL database.
 It allows for connecting to the database and creating queries.

-The Cities and Trips tables are created as follows:
+The Cities and Trips tables are defined as follows:
 ```sql
 CREATE TABLE cities(
   id serial primary key,